Riesling: Canada

 In Ontario, Riesling is commonly used for icewine, where the wine is noted for its breadth and complexity.
 Niagara is a major producer of ice wine in general, putting it neck-and-neck with Germany.
+As Riesling grapes are harvested later, the total concentration of aromatic compounds present in the wine generally decreases, therefore decreasing the wine's complexity.
 Late Harvest wines and some sparkling wines are produced with Riesling in Niagara but it is table wines from dry to off-dry that hold the largest share of production.
 The climate of the region is typically quite warm in the summertime, which adds a layer of richness in the wines.
 The founder of St. Urbanshoff in the Mosel, Herman Weiss, was an early pioneer in Niagara's modern viticulture, selling his strain of Mosel clone Riesling to many producers in west Niagara (these vines are well over 20 years old now).
 This clone and Niagara's summer heat make for uniquely bright wines and often show up in interesting dry styled versions.
 Many producers and wine critics will argue that Niagara's best offerings come from the Niagara Escarpment region, which encompasses the Short Hills Bench, 20 Mile Bench, and Beamsville Bench.

 In British Columbia, Riesling is commonly grown for use in icewine, table wine, and sekt-style sparkling wines, a notable example of which is Cipes Brut.

 In Nova Scotia, particularly in the Annapolis Valley region, Riesling is showing significant promise, being shaped by the warm summer days with cool nights and the extension of the growing season that is being observed.
 The Maritime climate combined with glacial soils contribute to the interesting expressions that are showing.